nablarch/nablarch-document/en/examples/12/index.rst

 Although the method of acquiring ID token and the implementation location may vary depending on the application configuration, the following configuration is assumed in this sample.

 * Running a RESTful web services application with Nablarch on back-end.
-* ID token are acquired on the front-end (web, mobile app, etc.) and then sent to back-end.
+* ID token are acquired on the front-end (SPA, mobile app, etc.) and then sent to back-end.
 * Establish login session upon successful authentication and stateful session management after authentication.
 * Authentication processes are implemented in business action.

 OIDC is supported by a variety of services, but this sample deals with ID token issued by the following services.

-* `Amazon Web Services <https://aws.amazon.com>`_ （hereafter referred to as "AWS"）
+* Amazon Web Services（hereafter referred to as "AWS"）

   * `Amazon Cognito User pool <https://aws.amazon.com/cognito/>`_ (hereafter referred to as "User pool")

-* `Microsoft Azure <https://azure.microsoft.com/en-us/>`_ （hereafter referred to as "Azure"）
+* Microsoft Azure（hereafter referred to as "Azure"）

   * `Azure Active Directory B2C <https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/>`_ （hereafter referred to as "ADB2C"）